-Figures cab be sent in vector (the programs CorelDraw, Adobe Illustrator, Origin and etc.) or dot (* .tiff, * .bmp, * .jpg, * .gif) formats.
-In dotted formats the resolution should be: 300 dpi for dashed and 150 dpi for halftone illustrations.
+Figures can be sent in vector (the programs CorelDraw, Adobe Illustrator, Origin and etc.) or dot (* .tiff, * .bmp, * .jpg, * .gif) formats.
+In dotted formats, the resolution should be 300 dpi for dashed and 150 dpi for halftone illustrations.

-The figures should be well-defined and easy to read, have designations are closely match to the text of the article.
+The figures should be well-defined and easy to read, have designations are closely matched to the text of the article.